Difference Between a Vegan Diet and a Whole-Food Plant-Based Diet

 Take the next step with our plant based Meal Plans

-We create incredible plant based meal plans and recipes are perfect for vegans or people simply trying to eat more plants.
+We create incredible plant-based meal plans and recipes are perfect for vegans or people simply trying to eat more plants.
 With over 300 Meal Plans and thousands of delicious, whole-food recipes – you’re bound to find something you like.
-So after you devour the best plant based Mac and Cheese, start a free trial to Plant Fueled Life.
+So after you devour the best plant based Mac and Cheese, start a free trial to Clean Food Dirty Girl.

 Get a weekly dose of inspiration to eat more plants and celebrate imperfection